frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/0048853ae7914074816beda3d796558c)

 The optimizations that resulted in this layout aimed to reduce lateral finger movement and improve comfort.
-The layout does perform very well in an analyzer, with very low SFU (same finger utilization) stats and lower travel distance than most other layouts.
+In particular, I find the lower keys on the inner column uncomfortable on the Kyria, especially on the left hand in bigrams with E. The layout performs very well in an analyzer, with very low SFU (same finger utilization) stats and lower travel distance than most other layouts.

 ## Numpad